1ac3124/clickhouse-backup/Examples.md

 # Use cases of clickhouse-backup

-## How to convert MergeTree to ReplicatedMegreTree
+## How to convert MergeTree to ReplicatedMergeTree
 1. Create backup
    ```
    clickhouse-backup create --table='my_db.my_table' my_backup